FabioMiguel2000/LEIC-PFL-2021-22/Taktikus/README.md

 ![menu computer](./files/8x8_board.png)

+### Movement
+ Each turn a player is asked to input their movement, the input should be similar to the standard method for recording and describing the *moves in a game of chess for a pawn* (e.g. to move a piece on position B1 to B3, input `b1b3.`, everything together without spaces)

+ The input that the player entered, is validated and parsed, when an invalid move is taken, a error message is returned and the player is asked to input again.

+The validation proccess is also combined with the predicate `valid_moves_by_piece(+PiecePosition, +GameBoard, -ListOfMoves)` by checking if the move that the player has entered is one of a valid moves on the `ListOfMoves`.

+After parsing and validating the input, a move is executed using the predicate `move(+GameState, +Move, -NewGameState)`, which replaces the piece on the old position on the board by `empty`, and the new position is replaced with current player's piece.

 ### List of valid moves

 The combination of row column determines what is a position, and the direction of a move can only be vertical and horizontal movements (no diagonals).

+We endup choosing a very straight foward and simple way to play, once it's your turn all the player need to type in is the current position of a marble and the desired new position.

 The predicates used for this validations is  `valid_moves_by_piece(+PiecePosition, +GameBoard, -ListOfMoves)`

-???
-Explain  better the predicate

-We endup choosing a very straight foward and simple way to play, once it's your turn all the player need to type in is the current position of a marble and the desired new position.

-### Movement
- Each turn a player is asked to input their movement, the input should be similar to the standard method for recording and describing the *moves in a game of chess for a pawn* (e.g. to move a piece on position B1 to B3, input `b1b3.`, everything together without spaces)

-???
-Explain the predicates used ??
+The predicate `valid_moves(+GameState, -ListOfMoves).`, uses the current game state (game board + current player turn) to find out all the possible moves that the current player can make, this is done by checking all the horizontal and vertical valid moves that each piece of their color can take and stored into the `ListOfMoves`.

 ### Computer

-???
+The game can be also played in the player x computer mode, where the player is first asked in the main menu the color that one wants to play, after that it will be headed into a `computer_player_gameloop`, where the computer and the player takes turns on their play.

+1. On computer's turn, it chooses a move using the `choose_move(+GameState, +Level, -Move)` , which uses the predicate mentioned previously `valid_moves(+GameState, -ListOfMoves)` to give a list of valid moves that the current pieces can make.
+2. Then, the predicate `random` is used to give a random index in the list of valid moves, and this move is selected, and played by the computer.

 ### Game Over

-For validation of game over, we used a combination of verification in the Board from within the Game State and Setting a Flag from within the `game_loop`.
+For validation of game over, we used a combination of verification in the Board from within the Game State and Setting a Flag from within the game loop predicates (this includes `computer_player_gameloop` and `player_player_gameloop` predicates).

-1. After a movement, we check if there was a capture and if there was a capture we check the ammount of left marbles with the oposite player.
-2. After verify this, we check if this ammount is inferior to 2 and if is, we set the player winner to the current player.
-3. After that in the `game_loop` We set the used flag to true and we end the current game.
+1. For each game loop, we first check if the current game state (given by `GameState`) has sastified a condition to end the game, using the predicate `game_over(+GameState, -Winner)`.
+2. This predicate checks whether the current player has its pieces amount inferior to 2, and if so, we can conclude that the previous player has played a move that gave a 'checkmate' to this current player, and therefore conclude with a winner, and the game loop is stopped.
+3. If there is not a game over condition, then `Winner` will be given the value `none` and the game will be continued.

 ### Example of Game winning